 Game of Thrones stars reunite at Lena Headey’s marriage to Ozark star

-Game of Thrones’ Lena Headey marries Ozark star Marc Menchaca in Italy

 ‘Game of Thrones’ cast members Sophie Turner, Peter Dinklage and Emilia Clarke attended wedding